FathimaShamila/EmployeeChurnSM/README.md

 ## Key Steps

-1.**Data Exploration**: Load and inspect the dataset to understand its structure and identify any issues.
+1. **Data Exploration**: Load and inspect the dataset to understand its structure and identify any issues.
-2.**Data Cleaning**: Handle missing values,outliers and data types to prepare the data for analysis.
+1. **Data Cleaning**: Handle missing values,outliers and data types to prepare the data for analysis.
-3.**Feature Engineering**: Create new features that may enhance model performance.
+1. **Feature Engineering**: Create new features that may enhance model performance.
-4.**Model Building**: Train multiple machine learning models and evaluate their performance.
+1. **Model Building**: Train multiple machine learning models and evaluate their performance.
-5.**Model Evaluation**: Assess models using appropriate metrics and select the best performing one.
+1. **Model Evaluation**: Assess models using appropriate metrics and select the best performing one.
-6.**Visualization**: Create visualizations to communicate findings and insights.
+1. **Visualization**: Create visualizations to communicate findings and insights.
-7.**Reporting**: Compile the analysis and results into a comprehensive report.
+1. **Reporting**: Compile the analysis and results into a comprehensive report.